500 Park Avenue: Later use

-Critics largely perceived 500 Park Tower as a successful development when it was completed in 1984.
+Observers largely perceived 500 Park Tower as a successful development when it was completed in 1984.
 Among the building's residents were developer Larry Silverstein, who lived there with his family for 33 years after its opening.
-Office tenants during the late 21st century included Gollust, Tierney & Oliver, which in 1990 was reportedly managing $900 million in funds from its fifth-floor office.
+Office tenants during the late 20th century included Gollust, Tierney & Oliver, which in 1990 was reportedly managing $900 million in funds from its fifth-floor office.
 By the mid-1990s, the office space not occupied by ABN Amro was occupied by The Walt Disney Company, which had its New York City offices there.

 The LPC hosted public hearings in 1993 to determine whether to designate the original Pepsi-Cola Building as a city landmark.
 The original structure, excluding the 500 Park Tower addition, was designated as a city landmark on June 20, 1995.
 The commission's chairwoman, Jennifer Raab, said at the time that there was "a growing interest in postwar, modern architecture".
 Herbert Muschamp of The New York Times thought the designation to be ironic, as the landmarks law had originally been intended to "curtail the proliferation of modernist buildings and the loss of the fine old masonry edifices that they replaced".
 Equitable had decided by 1996 that it wanted to split off its Equitable Real Estate division.
-At the end of that year, Equitable reached an agreement to sell 500 Park Avenue and the company's other structures to Lend Lease Corporation.
+At the end of that year, Equitable reached an agreement to sell 500 Park Avenue and the company's other structures to Lendlease.
 Around 1997, the lobby was divided into two storefronts.

 During the early 21st century, the office tenants included hedge funds Caxton Associates and Magnetar Capital, investment management firm Mentor Partners, investment advisor Solar Capital Partners, and private equity fund Public Pension Capital.
 SOM renovated the interior of the original building in 2016.
-As of 2021, the original building and the tower addition were under separate ownership, with PPF Off 500 Park Avenue LLC as the original structure's owner and Axa Equitable as the tower's owner.
+As of 2021, the original building and the tower addition were under separate ownership, with Morgan Stanley as the original structure's owner and Axa Equitable as the tower's owner.
+The fashion designer Vera Wang leased some office space in 2021, while the retail brand Frato leased one of the building's storefronts.
+Morgan Stanley considered selling the original building in 2024, and SL Green bought the original structure that November for $130 million.
+In addition, the fashion brand Tom Ford moved its headquarters to the sixth floor in 2025.